-The National Suicide Prevention Lifeline is not just for people struggling with suicidal thoughts, it is also a resource for friends and family members concerned with a loved one who is experiencing suicidal thoughts and/or behaviors.
-The Call Specialist who answers the phone can coach you on how to talk to your loved one, help you identify warning signs and risk factors, and connect you with appropriate resources.
+The National Suicide Prevention Lifeline is not just for people struggling with suicidal thoughts, it is also a resource for friends and family members concerned with a loved one who is experiencing suicidal ideation and/or behaviors.
+The Call Specialist who answers the phone can coach you on how to talk to your loved one, help you identify suicide warning signs and risk factors, and connect you with appropriate resources.
 Rigorous empirical research conducted at Columbia University has repeatedly shown the effectiveness of the National Suicide Prevention Lifeline as a valuable resource for those who directly or indirectly struggle with the issue of suicide.

 If you encourage your loved one to call a suicide prevention crisis line, they will likely be very hesitant to do so.
 This is understandable.
 It is a difficult, sometimes scary, thing to do.
 It takes tremendous strength and courage to pick up the phone and make the call – or send the text.